 Most credit cards are made out of plastic–it’s cheap and resilient, so what’s not to like?
 But if you want to differentiate yourself from the hoi polloi, metal cards are an easy way to do so.
 They’re also an expensive way to do so, which is why metal credit cards are for premium products.
 Let’s take a look at the metal credit cards out there.

-Chase Sapphire Preferred: It’s still Chase Sapphire Preferred week, did you forget already?
-The CSP is the most famous metal card, the most popular one, as well as the cheapest with an annual fee of $95 (waived the first year).
+Chase Sapphire Preferred: It’s not Chase Sapphire Preferred week anymore, but still: the CSP is the most famous metal card, the most popular one, as well as the cheapest with an annual fee of $95 (waived the first year).
 Though I’m obliged to point out that it’s not metallic all the way through–it’s actually metal sandwiched between layers of plastic.
 Still, it’s got more of a heft than most cards.
+And let’s not forget it’s high-end counterpart, the Chase Sapphire Reserve.

 J.P.
 Morgan Chase Palladium: Let’s have a look at this one: